immuno-informatics/carmen-analysis/README.md

 ### Peptide Clusters Characteristics Table

-The *data/to-be-published/carmen-peptide-clusters-characteristics.parquet* file is a [Apache Parquet](https://parquet.apache.org) data file table representing peptide clusters created from dividing CARMEN samples through [GibbsCluster](https://services.healthtech.dtu.dk/services/GibbsCluster-2.0) with all their relevant characteristics (binding alleles, UMAP representation, frequency of occurrence in a population, etc.).
+The *data/to-be-published/carmen-peptide-clusters-characteristics.parquet* file is an [Apache Parquet](https://parquet.apache.org) data file table representing peptide clusters created from dividing CARMEN samples through [GibbsCluster](https://services.healthtech.dtu.dk/services/GibbsCluster-2.0) with all their relevant characteristics (binding alleles, UMAP representation, frequency of occurrence in a population, etc.).
 Key column: **ID**.

 The table columns are as follows: